apioo/fusio/README.md

   request only specific endpoints of the API.
 * __Analytics__
   Fusio monitors all API activities and shows them on a dashboard so you always know what is happening with your API.
+* __Monetization__
+  Fusio provides a simple payment system to charge for specific routes.
 * __Rate limiting__
-  It is possible to limit the requests to a specific threshold.
+  It is possible to limit requests to a specific threshold.
 * __Specification__
   Fusio generates different specification formats for the defined API endpoints i.e. OpenAPI, Swagger, RAML.